bacpop/PopPUNK/README.md

 ## News

+### 2022-08-04
+The change in scikit-learn's API in v1.0.0 and above mean that HDBSCAN models fitted with `sklearn <=v0.24` will give an error when loaded.
+If you run into this, the solution is one of:
+- Downgrade sklearn to v0.24.
+- Run model refinement to turn your model into a boundary model instead (this will change clusters).
+- Refit your model in an environment with `sklearn >=v1.0`.

+If this is a common problem let us know, as we could write a script to 'upgrade' HDBSCAN models.
+See issue [#213](https://github.com/bacpop/PopPUNK/issues/213) for more details.
 ### 2021-03-15
 We have fixed a number of bugs with may affect the use of `poppunk_assign` with `--update-db`.
 We have also fixed a number of bugs with GPU distances.
 These are